 Requests should be viewed similarly to a grant application where accuracy and timeliness is critical.

 - Faculty complete the ETF Request Form (http://go.ncsu.edu/CCTCRequests).
-This should cover any expected needs up to and through Fall 2017.
 This provides the College Computing and Technology Committee (CCTC) members general information about the request and a cost estimate.
-The deadline is Friday October 14th, 2016.

 - We are required to use vendors in Marketplace, NC State’s purchasing portal, whenever possible.
 Those vendors include Amazon, Apple, CDW-G, Dell, GovConnection, Staples, and others.
 As you work on your quote, please use those vendors or contact your departmental administrative assistant for more information about Marketplace